Revised 2/5/2025…First published in 2022.

-While attending a degree program connected to a well-known California university in the mid-1990s, I opened the assigned history textbook one evening in class, flipped the pages to the week’s history chapter, and began reading the following paragraph.
+One evening, while attending a degree program connected to a well-known California university in the mid-1990s, I opened the assigned history textbook, flipped the pages to the week’s history chapter, and began reading the following paragraph.

 “Occasionally, slaves from South Carolina tried to reach Spanish Florida, but most slave runaways merely wanted to visit friends or relatives or avoid their normal work routine for a few days or months.”